-Swirling emotions, impulsive decisions, panicked reactions, angry tirades.
-Borderline personality disorder (BPD) can feel like an emotional rollercoaster.
+Swirling emotions, impulsive decisions, panicked reactions, angry rants: borderline personality disorder (BPD) can feel like an emotional rollercoaster ride.

-Once considered an extremely difficult condition, there is hope for those with borderline personality disorder.
-In fact, with proper diagnosis and treatment, people with BPD can have better outcomes than those with conditions like bipolar disorder or schizophrenia.
-They are often very bright, intelligent and creative people who struggle with emotional regulation.
-What they require is understanding, acceptance and professional guidance.
-I personally find my work with these clients very gratifying.
+BPD patients are often very bright, intelligent and creative people who struggle with emotional regulation.
+What they need is understanding, acceptance and professional guidance.
+I personally find my work with these clients very enjoyable.

 What is a Personality Disorder?

-To understand borderline personality disorder, it’s important to first define personality, which is the combination of thoughts, emotions and behaviors that make you unique.
-Personality disorder is inflexible and maladaptive patterns of thinking and behaving, which are pervasive in a wide range of social and interpersonal situations.
+In order to understand BPD, it is important to first define personality, which is the combination of thoughts, emotions and behaviors that makes you unique.
+Personality disorders are inflexible and poorly adapted thought and behavior patterns that predominate in a variety of social and interpersonal situations.
 People with personality disorder have poor insight into their conditions and often tend to blame others for their problems.

-From the outside, people with BPD can appear to be engaged in self-sabotage.
-Disarray tends to follow them in the form of relationship struggles, job losses and other problems.
-Not only is it challenging to live a fulfilling life with BPD, family members and loved ones also struggle to cope because of their volatile emotions and actions.
+From the outside, people with BPD can appear to be involved in self-sabotage.
+Chaos follows them in the form of relationship struggles, job losses and other problems.
+Not only is it challenging to live a fulfilling life with BPD, family members and relatives also struggle to cope with it due to their fleeting emotions and actions.

-People with borderline personality disorder tend to have unstable emotions, relationships and sense of self.
+People with borderline personality disorder are prone to unstable emotions, relationships and self-esteem.
 They are impulsive and have intense emotions.
-This causes impairment in functioning at work, school, in relationships and other social interactions.
+This leads to impairments at work, at school, in relationships and other social interactions.

-To others, this can look like impulsivity and irrationality.
-Their emotions can be volatile and often have intense sensitivity to seemingly trivial issues.
-Their fear of rejection is so intense that just the thought that someone might leave them can cause an outburst or argument that ruins an entire day.
-Family members often end up walking on eggshells, which is the title of a book about the disorder: “Stop Walking on Eggshells.”
+For others, this can look like impulsiveness and irrationality; their emotions can be fleeting and often have an intense sensitivity to seemingly trivial issues; their fear of rejection is so strong that the very thought of someone leaving them can trigger an outburst or argument that ruins an entire day.
+Family members often walk on eggshells, as the title of a book on the disorder, "Stop Walking on Eggshells," suggests.

-It’s important to recognize that people with BPD perceive the world quite differently.
-One research study showed that when people with BPD were shown pictures of faces with different emotions, a neutral face with no expression was perceived as negative emotions such as anger.
-Other expressions were accurately interpreted as angry, sad and happy.
-This affects their relationships as they may often misinterpret other people’s motives and have difficulty trusting them.
+It is important to recognize that people with BPD perceive the world very differently.
+A research study showed that when people with BPD were shown images of faces with different emotions, a neutral face without expression was perceived as negative emotions such as anger.
+Other expressions were correctly interpreted as angry, sad and happy.
+This affects their relationships, as they may often misinterpret other people’s motives and have difficulty trusting them.

 What causes borderline personality disorder is not completely understood.
 There are genetic and environmental factors.
 An estimated 70 to 80% of those with BPD have a history of neglect and/or trauma.

-Proper diagnosis is essential, as misdiagnosed BPD can lead to delayed appropriate treatment and may affect long-term outcomes.
-One study stated that over 40% of people with BPD had been previously misdiagnosed with disorders like bipolar disorder or major depressive disorder possibly due to their frequent display of intense angry outbursts, impulsivity and rapidly shifting emotions.
+Correct diagnosis is critical, as misdiagnosed BPD can delay appropriate treatment and affect long-term outcomes.
+One study found that more than 40% of people with BPD were previously misdiagnosed with disorders such as bipolar disorder or major depressive disorder, possibly due to their frequent depiction of intense anger, impulsiveness, and rapidly changing emotions.

-The prevalence of borderline personality disorder in the general population is 1.6%, which is equal for males and females, though in a clinical setting, it is more frequently reported in females.
-Prevalence in outpatient psychiatric populations has been estimated at 11% and in the psychiatric inpatient population as high as 20%.
+The prevalence of borderline personality disorders in the general population is 1.6%.
+This is the same for men and women, although BDP is more common in women in a clinical setting.
+Prevalence in outpatient psychiatric populations is estimated at 11% and in inpatient psychiatric populations at 20%.

 A diagnosis of borderline personality disorder requires at least five of the following nine criteria:

 - Fear of abandonment.
 People with BPD will exhibit frantic efforts to avoid abandonment that is perceived or real.
-They become very insecure in relationships, and sometimes would push loved ones away in the process.
+They become very insecure in relationships, and sometimes will push loved ones away as a result.

-- Intense emotional ups and downs that usually last for hours a days and fluctuate rapidly.
-Depression can turn into hopelessness and suicidal thoughts, anxiety into panic attacks and anger to aggression.
-This may seem as if they have no “emotional skin” like a burn victim and everything hurts them.
+- Intense emotional ups and downs that usually last for hours to days and fluctuate rapidly.
+Depression can turn into hopelessness and suicidal thoughts, anxiety into panic attacks, and anger to aggression.
+This may seem as if they have no "emotional skin" like a burn victim to whom everything hurts.

 - Intense anger/outbursts.
 These can cause some real damage to their friendships, job prospects and relationships with loved ones and also sometimes land them in legal troubles.
 These outbursts are what cause loved ones to feel they are walking on eggshells, as they try not to upset a person with BPD.